c-alpha/bank2datev/Readme.md

 A Miles&More 2023 data format caveat:
   * As of this writing, there is no option on the Miles&More credit card website to restrict the period for which transactions will be put in the CSV file.
-You will always get the full transaction list as displayed in your browser window.
-To get transactions for a specific period only, you will need to filter the generated data.
-    For instance by using `awk` to extract all transactions with a transaction date in April 2023 before passing the data to `mm2datev`:
+Regardless of any display filters you may be able to set on the web page to limit the transactions to display, you will always get the full transaction list as stored on the server (typically a few years back) in the exported data.
+For accounting purposes you will likely be interested in the transactions for a specific year only, however.
+To cater for this, `mm2datev` reads the environment variable `YEAR` (defaulting to the current year when unset), and writes transactions authorised in that year only to the output:
     ```console
-    user@example$ awk -F";" '$1 ~ /[0-9]{2}\/04\/2023/' mm-data.csv | mm2datev >monkey-data-2023-04.txt
+    user@example$ (export YEAR="2021"; mm2datev <dkb.csv >monkey-data-2021.txt)
     Detected 2023 website relaunch file format.
-    Converted 13 transactions to DATEV format.
+    Converted 23 transactions to DATEV format.
     ```

 A general DATEV format caveat:
   * The DATEV format output is 99.999% compliant with the [DATEV ASCII-Weiterverarbeitungsdatei](https://apps.datev.de/help-center/documents/9226961)